Wintermute0110/retroarch-install/README.md

 ## Post installation notes

- 1. The **System directory** is located in `~/.retroarch/system/` Here you have to put BIOS files for the cores that require them.
+ 1. The **System directory** `$SYSDIR$` is located in `/home/kodi/.retroarch/system/` Here you have to put BIOS files for the cores that require them.

  2. The option `sort_savefiles_enable` is activated.
 Your saved games will be stored in `~/.retroarch/savefiles/core_name/rom_name`.

  3. In order to use vulkan in cores I think Retroarch `video_driver` options must be set to `vulkan`, otherwise cores will use OpenGL if `video_driver = "glcore"`.

- 4. If Retroarch is configured to use vulkan video driver and a OpenGL-only core is loaded, for example `mupen64plus_next_libretro.so`, Retroarch crashes with a **Segmentation fault**.
+ 4. If Retroarch is configured to use vulkan video driver and an OpenGL-only core is loaded, for example `mupen64plus_next_libretro.so`, Retroarch crashes with a **Segmentation fault**.
+What about the setting to allow cores to switch video driver?

- 5. A minimal `xorg.conf` with Section Device containing Identifier, Driver and VendorName is enough for Xorg to use the **intel** driver and not the **modesetting* driver.
-Keep in mind that Debian recommends to use the modeseting driver.
+ 5. If the file `/etc/X11/xorg.conf` does not exists (in Debian/Ubuntu) then Xorg uses the `modesetting` driver.
+In order to use the `intel` video driver a minimal `xorg.conf` is required.
+This minimal file requires a `Section "Device"` with tags `Identifier`, `Driver` and `VendorName`.

- 6. The **intel** driver seems to have better performance compared to the **modesetting** driver.
+ 6. The `intel` video driver seems to have better performance compared to the `modesetting` video driver.

 ## Internal notes

 ### Creating a new Retroarch default configuration file

 After a clean Retroarch installation, delete `~/.config/retroarch/retraoarch.cfg` and then execute `~/bin/retroarch`.
 This will create a default configuration file.
-Copy this file with a name like `~/Retroarch-Install/retroarch-<version>.cfg`, `<version>` matching the Retroarch version.
+Copy this file with a name like `~/retroarch-install/retroarch-<version>.cfg`, `<version>` matching the Retroarch version.

 ### Getting system information for debugging

 ```
-user $ cat /var/log/Xorg.0.log | grep intel
+$ cat /var/log/Xorg.0.log | grep intel
+$ cat /var/log/Xorg.0.log | grep modeset
 ```

 ```
-user $ glxinfo | grep version
+$ glxinfo | grep version
 ```

 ```
-vulkaninfo | grep Version
+$ vulkaninfo | grep Version
 ```

 ## Debug notes